kinshuk4/daily-coding-problem-solutions/problem1051_1100/README.md

 Given a binary search tree, find the floor and ceiling of a given integer.
 The floor is the highest element in the tree less than or equal to an integer, while the ceiling is the lowest element in the tree greater than or equal to an integer.

 If either value does not exist, return None.

+## Daily Coding Problem: Problem #1099 [Easy]

+This problem was asked by Amazon.

+Given an array and a number `k` that's smaller than the length of the array, rotate the array to the right `k` elements in-place.